 Artist: Michel Szulc Krzyzanowski

-Vintage prints, mounted on cardboard, size 50x70cm, with title, edition and signature in handwriting with pencil
+Three vintage Ilford baryte prints, mounted with gelatin foil on acidfree museum cardboard, size 60x80cm, with title, edition 4/25 and signature in handwriting with pencil

 Literature: Sequences, The ultimate selection, Publisher Voetnoot, 2009: pages 200/201.